2kool2/GIF-pause/README.md

 <h1>Late load large gifs and swap out the smaller jpg</h1>

 Provides a pause button to meet WCAG 2 level AA (supply controls for animations which last longer than 5 seconds).
+CodePen demo: <a href="http://codepen.io/2kool2/pen/kkNLYO">Late-load an animated gif and provide a pause button</a>

-<h2>how it works</h2>
+<h2>How it works</h2>

-Initially load a static image (.jpg) then once the page has fully loaded, swap it out for the (much) larger animated gif.
+Initially loads a static image (.jpg) then once the page has fully loaded, swaps it out for the (much) larger animated gif.

 A pause control is added which flips between the static image and the animation to meet WCAG 2 level AA.
 Which states a pause control is a requirement on animations which last longer than 5 seconds.

-The animated gif is preloaded into memory then displayed, preventing flashes of white occuring.
+The animated gif is preloaded into memory, then displayed, preventing flashes of white occuring.

 The SVG controls used are defined in the HTML.

-CodePen demo: <a href="http://codepen.io/2kool2/pen/kkNLYO">Late-load an animated gif and provide a pause button</a>